 In the base game though, the early-game difficulty feels more than adequate, though things obviously relax quite a bit as your character grows in power.
 Although I question the validity of the new game plus implementation, I can totally see myself starting over as a different character and/or committing to the harder difficulty.
 My only wish is that the additional characters were unlocked permanently after completing the game once on any save file.
 Gripes aside, River City Girls is still a blast to play.

 Simply put – the aesthetic package on display in River City Girls is a work of art.
 Bannon Rudis, the artist behind 2017’s River City Ransom: Underground, returns alongside Priscilla Hamby to easily impress with stunning pixel art and beautiful animations.
-The various cutscenes played in between chunks of content are nice as well, many of which are presented in a really cool pop-out manga design that flows well with rest of the aesthetics.
+The various cutscenes played in between chunks of content are nice as well, many of which are presented in a really cool pop-out manga design that flows well with the rest of the aesthetics.

 I must admit that I was a bit concerned upon discovering that River City Girls would feature several voiced music tracks – historically not a thing I enjoy.
 These are done really well, however, and I ended up not minding them whatsoever – in fact, I grew fond of the soundtrack as a whole.
 It boasts a wide variety of tracks, from the aforementioned voiced compositions to some very catchy techno tunes, as well as some remixes of iconic River City themes.
 Its eclectic feel goes hand-in-hand with the various artistic expressions utilized in River City Girls.